-The Program does support an internship, Global Studies 370.
+The Global Studies Program does support an internship through the course Global Studies 370.
 This course may be taken for either 3 or 6 credit hours, but only 3 credits total may be applied to the global studies major.
 When the internship is taken for 3 credit hours, students are expected to work 8–10 hours per week in their placements; when it is taken for 6 credit hours, students are expected to work 16–20 hours in their placements.
 The internship is open to students with grade point averages of 2.50 or above.
-Global Studies interns are placed in a wide variety of agencies, including government offices, non-profit organizations, private businesses and foreign consulates.
+Global Studies interns are placed in a wide variety of agencies, including government offices, non-profit organizations, private businesses, and foreign consulates.
 Grades are based on a research paper and a written evaluation from a student's host agency.